Satellite-im/Uplink/docs/DEV_GUIDE.md

 This file represents the visual portion of your new feature.
 It will be responsible for rendering the component and handling any events that occur within it.
 It will also be responsible for dispatching any actions that need to be sent to the state layer.
 Lastly you should also expect all of your user interactions to happen within this component.
 Components should **NOT include async tasks** as they are not allowed to block the main thread.
 If you need to perform an async task, you should dispatch an action to the state layer and handle it there.
 The component should then have a loading state if it expects data that is async, it should self induce this state when firing an async action, and return to a normal state when the async action is complete (or the data we expect has loaded which is more common then watching the actual task).

+*NOTE:* Everything you put inside this component will be run any time this element is rendered.
+Again do not put any async tasks here, only use this for rendering and handling events.

 **Create a new SCSS file**

     touch src/styles/components/<component-name>.scss